aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 must I plead and pray
-that You will give me a holy state of mind, energies of kindness, so that I will attain true, human knowledge, so that I will quickly go from being a domestic-animal to being a human being.
+that You will give me a holy state of mind, energies of kindness, so that I will attain true, human knowledge, so that I will quickly go from being a domesticated-animal to being a human being.
 </div></td></tr>